 Principles of the Act

-The Guardianship and Administration Act 2000 aims to seek a balance between the right of an adult with impaired decision making capacity to maintain an independent role in decision making and their right to adequate and appropriate decision making support.
+The Guardianship and Administration Act 2000 seeks to balance the rights of an adult with impaired decision making capacity so they are independent and receive appropriate support.

-To achieve this balance, a range of general principles are to be applied by guardians.
+To achieve this balance, guardians are to apply a range of general principles.
 These include:

-- presumption of capacity: adults are presumed to have the capacity to make their own decisions unless it is established they are unable to.
+- presumption of capacity: adults are presumed to have the capacity to make their own decisions unless it is established they cannot.

 - human rights: regardless of decision making capacity, everyone has the same basic rights including the protection of individual liberty and access to services.
 Decision makers must recognise the importance of encouraging the adult to exercise their rights.